-Sales declines and increased losses at Martin Yale Group could continue.
+Sales declines and operating losses in the Information Security and Print Finishing segment could continue.

-Declines in overall sales in Information Security and Print Finishing and increases in losses by our Martin Yale Group are due mainly to high organizational costs and quality issues.
-In addition, continued weakness in the global office products channel and the government sales channel primarily in the United States and the United Kingdom and prolonged economic weakness in Spain and certain other European countries continue to provide challenges.
-Sales in Information Security and Print Finishing may continue to decrease.
-Improving profitability in the Information Security and Print Finishing segment will prove to be a challenge.
+Declines in overall sales in Information Security and Print Finishing and increases in losses in this segment are due mainly to intense competition and changes in market demand.
+Continued weakness in the global office products channel and the government sales channel primarily in the United States and the United Kingdom and prolonged economic weakness in Spain and certain other European countries continue to provide challenges.
+Improving profitability in the Information Security and Print Finishing segment continues to be difficult and the Company is continuing to explore the strategic fit of Information Security and Print Finishing with the Company's overall objectives.
 The Company cannot provide any assurance that it will be able to maintain or increase sales levels or achieve profitability in the future.